Newcastle Port

 Newcastle Cruise Terminal cruise lines and destinations

 As currently one of the more local cruise ports in Britain, Newcastle mainly hosts Fred.
-Olsen, Ambassador Cruise Line and Thomson/Marella who depart throughout the year.
-In addition other lines such as Oceania, Seabourn, Regent and Norwegian call in at Newcastle during the peak summer months.
+Olsen, Ambassador Cruise Line and Regent Seven Seas Cruises who depart throughout the year.

 Popular for mini cruises, Newcastle’s main destinations are the British Isles where passengers can take in the majesty of the Scottish islands and highlands, the Faroes or even west to Dublin and other coastal cities.
-Meanwhile, in terms of more international cruises itineraries, Newcastle mainly focussed on cruises to the north of Europe such as the Baltic countries and the Scandinavian fjords and Iceland, taking in cities such as Berlin, Stockholm, Copenhagen and St Petersburg.
+Meanwhile, in terms of more international cruises itineraries, Newcastle mainly focussed on cruises to the north of Europe such as the Baltic countries and the Scandinavian fjords and Iceland, taking in cities such as Berlin, Stockholm and Copenhagen.
 However, there are also cruises running down the western coasts of mainland Europe from the Netherlands and France round to Spain and Portugal as well.

 - British Isles: Liverpool, Dublin, Belfast, London and the Scottish Islands